 Now you can toggle on any defined segment to sync into Iterable as lists.
 To do so, navigate to Definitions > Segments, click on any segment, then in the Integrations section, click the toggle next to Iterable.

 The segment will begin syncing immediately, and you should see a list in Iterable with the same segment name within 2-5 minutes.
+We only allow you to have 30 segments recurrently syncing to Iterable at one time.
 After the first sync completes, the segment will update every 4 hours.

 Frequently Asked Questions

 Can you connect more than 1 Iterable project?

 At this point, you can only connect 1 Iterable project to 1 Heap environment.
 Please let us know if you need to connect more than 1 Iterable projects to 1 Heap environment as we’re open to feedback to improve this integration.

 What happens if a user gets synced by Heap but does not exist in Iterable?

 That user will still be included in the Iterable list after the sync.
 Heap syncs all users in the segment; this includes users that both exist and do not exist in Iterable prior to the sync.